 Dr Tan was also a founding member of the Foot and Ankle Division since its inception at the National University Hospital.
 He is still currently one of only a few active members from Singapore in the American Orthopedic Foot and Ankle Society (AOFAS).
 During this period, Dr Tan set up the fellowship-training program at the division that trained surgeons from the region in Foot and Ankle reconstruction.
 He was the Program Director of the Foot and Ankle education program and supervised the training of residents in Foot and Ankle surgery.

 Dr Tan also has a keen interest in the education of fellow doctors and students as well as the lay public in Orthopaedic conditions.
 He has written many articles in the local press to increase awareness about Foot and Ankle diseases and also spoken in many public forums.
 Dr Tan has been invited as course chairman and faculty in multiple courses and also as a visiting lecturer both locally and in the region.

 His research interests include lower limb biomechanics, foot and ankle injuries, bone grafting and fusion biology.
 He has held competitive research grants to pursue research in these areas.
 He has also published more than 20 manuscripts and invited articles in medical journals on various Orthopaedic conditions and their management.

 In addition to his clinical work, Dr Tan was also part of the NUH earthquake surgical relief team to Jogjakarta, Indonesia and was awarded the Minister for Health award in 2006 for his efforts.
-He is an Assistant Professor for the Yong Loo Lin School of Medicine, NUS and was also a Core Faculty member for the NUHS Orthopaedic Residency Program, playing a key role in the education of future Orthopaedic specialists.
+He is an Associate Professor for the Yong Loo Lin School of Medicine, NUS and was also a Core Faculty member for the NUHS Orthopaedic Residency Program, playing a key role in the education of future Orthopaedic specialists.